 Perhaps you’ve had a bad experience in the past, and your confidence in the benefits of SEO have plummeted.
-Or, maybe you just have a lean budget, and SEO for your restaurant seems like a luxury you can’t afford.
+Or, maybe you just have a lean budget, and SEO for restaurants seems like a luxury you can’t afford.

 Truth be told, SEO can be a tricky beast.

 While some of the core fundamentals of restaurant digital marketing will probably stick around forever, some of the nuanced parts are constantly evolving.
 As a result, many of the “best practices” that people used in the past can get you a penalty from Google today.
 This can mean a drop in your search rankings.
 There’s no wonder that some restaurant owners feel like they need the code-breaking skills of a WWII spy to interpret Google’s algorithm.

 Yes, SEO is difficult, confusing and constant pain in the neck.
 But, it’s vital if you want your restaurant business to succeed in a digital world.

 Read on to learn why SEO for restaurants is integral to the prosperity of your business.